 September NYFW 2016

 I’m really excited about this post as this September 2016 will be my first ever New York Fashion Week!
-I have about 10 shows that I’ll be attending and a couple fun parties sexo I’ll be updating this post throughout the week with each day!
+I have about 10 shows that I’ll be attending and a couple fun parties lined up.

 I’ll also do some live coverage of the shows and backstage on snapchat (@shershegoes) and on my Instagram stories (@shershegoes) so that you guys can experience September NYFW 2016 in real time with me!

 How Does One Get Ready for Fashion Week?

 I feel like September came around so quickly and I just got back from the Dominican Republic so I didn’t have much time to prepare.
 I did manage to squeeze in a new hair cut and color though!

 I had been trying to grow my hair for about 6 months but it got to about halfway down my back and just stopped growing and even worse, started falling out!
 I was shedding incredible amounts of hair in the shower and all around the house that I freaked and bought some biotin pills – a lot of people credit it for healthy, shiny hair (you can read about my experience with biotin here).
 The pills did work well but eventually I took the plunge and cut off ~5 inches.

 For the cut, I tried out a new-to-me salon in SoHo called Ion Studio, which is a beautiful loft like space with two floors of just gorgeous white space and tree trunk stations.
 I saw Brooke Shields getting a blow out as my hair was being washed, which is crazy!